Rayc940/ece5160-fast-robot/lab3/lab.md

 Advantage:
 - Simpler, no address reassignment
-- Fast and real time sampling

 Disadvantage:
 - Only one sensor active
 - Reduced sampling rate

 <br>

-The first option is chosen because for a fast moving robot that relies on quick and continuous distance updates, it is important to have both sensors operate at the same time and provide real time obstacle detection.
+The first option is chosen because for a fast moving robot that relies on quick and continuous distance updates, it is important to have both sensors operate at the same time and provide real time feedback.

 <br>

 #### Placement and Miss

 The VL53L1X has a narrow field of view of 27°.
 One sensor will be facing directly forward, the other facing outward to the side.
-This approach prioritizes detecting obstacles directly ahead while also providing side distance information.
+This approach prioritizes detecting obstacles ahead while also providing side distance information.

-However, this approach may lead to a blind spot on the left of the RC car.
+However, this may lead to a blind spot on the left of the RC car.
 Figure 1 below shows possible blind spots.
 In addition, low obstacles, dark absorptive materials, or transparent surfaces may not reflect enough infrared light, resulting in missed readings.

 <p align="center">
   <img src="../img/lab3/tof_placement.jpg" width="80%">